zrepl/zrepl/docs/configuration/jobs.rst

 - Snapshotting Task (every ``interval``, |patient|)

   - A snapshot of filesystems matched by ``filesystems`` is taken every ``interval`` with prefix ``snapshot_prefix``.
+  - A bookmark of that snapshot is created with the same name.
   - The ``prune`` policy is triggered on filesystems matched by ``filesystems`` with snapshots matched by ``snapshot_prefix``.

 - Serve Task